linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/10 Brownian Motion And Wiener.md

 We should also compute  $dW_{t}^{2}$ , because we shall show later that this value is essentially constant:

 $$
-d W _ {t} ^ {2} = (- 0.
-0 0 3 3 5 7) ^ {2} = 0.
-0 0 0 0 1 1.
+dW_t^2 = (-0.003357)^2 = 0.000011.
 $$

 Figure 10.3 shows the simulation of the normal random variable,  $\varepsilon_{t}$ , with each dot representing one of the randomly drawn values.
 Recall that we created this variable by adding 12 unit uniform random variables and subtracting 6.0.
 The average value is 0.010416 and the standard deviation is 0.968623.
 These are close to but not exactly equal to their desired values, but that result would only hold with a lot more values.

-Figure 10.4 shows the simulated values of  $dW_{t}$  and  $dW_{t}^{2}$ .
-The volatile and dots is  $dW_{t}$ , and the nearly straight line is  $dW_{t}^{2}$ .
-We noted that  $dW_{t}^{2}$  should be constant, but that result occurs only in the limit, meaning with an extremely short time interval.
+Figure 10.4 shows the simulated values of $dW_t$ and $dW_t^2$.
+The volatile dots are $dW_t$, and the nearly straight line is $dW_t^2$.
+We noted that $dW_t^2$ should be constant, but that result occurs only in the limit, meaning with an extremely short time interval.
 Our time interval of one hour seems short, but as you probably know, there are many stock prices that generate within an hour under normal trading.
 If we increasingly shorten the time interval, then the process would become more stable.
 See Appendix 10A for details.

 Figure 10.5 is the stock price simulated from the given results.
 It should be noted that the average return does not need to be anywhere near the expected return.
-Indeed, it is not, as the average return is 0.000069 per hour, which annualizes to almost  $60\%$ .
+Indeed, it is not, as the average return is 0.000069 per hour, which annualizes to almost $60\%$.
 The volatility, however, is likely to be close to the annual specified volatility of 0.50.
 Here it is 0.484312.

 We turn now to summarize key characteristics and important properties of the Wiener process.
 These properties will prove useful in later chapters.